 - a.
-This Contract is binding for the entire academic year or that portion remaining at the time Resident begins occupancy, except as provided in this section and in Section 10. b.
+This Contract is binding for the entire academic year or that portion remaining at the time Resident begins occupancy, except as provided in this section and in Section 10. - b.
 Resident may cancel the Contract only before the first semester of occupancy.
-Written notice of the cancellation must be provided to the Department of Residential Life according to the following schedule. - 1) If first semester of occupancy is Fall Semester: \$200 refunded if cancellation is postmarked on or before July 1, 2021.
-No cancellations accepted after August 18, 2021, or after an approved early check-in, whichever comes first. - 2) If first semester of occupancy is Spring Semester: \$200 prepayment refunded if cancellation is postmarked on or before December 10, 2021.
-No cancellations accepted after January 6, 2022 or after an approved early check-in, whichever comes first. - All cancellations must be in writing to the Department of Residential Life.
-Notice of cancellation to the Admissions, Financial Aid, Business, Registrsar's Office, or to other c.
-University offices does not constitute notice of cancellation of this Contract to the Department of Residential Life.
+Written notice of the cancellation must be provided to the Department of Residential Life according to the following schedule. - 1) If first semester of occupancy is Fall Semester: \$200 refunded if cancellation is postmarked on or before July 1, 2022.
+No cancellations accepted after August 17, 2022, or after an approved early check-in, whichever comes first. - If first semester of occupancy is Spring Semester: \$200 prepayment refunded if cancellation is postmarked on or before December 9, 2022.
+No cancellations accepted after January 5, 2023, or after an approved early check-in, whichever comes first. - All cancellations must be in writing to the Department of Residential Life.
+Notice of cancellation to the Admissions, Financial Aid, Business, Registration and Academic Records, or to other University offices does not constitute notice of cancellation of this Contract to the Department of Residential Life.